HOW TO CLEAN A RESTAURANT KITCHEN FLOOR

 Apply in one hour

-Follow these helpful tips for proper restaurant kitchen floor maintenance:
+Follow these additional helpful tips for proper restaurant kitchen floor maintenance:

 - Once you've applied the degreaser and non slip treatment to your kitchen flooring, use the degreaser on a regular basis, at least once a day and more often if possible, to keep it free of grease and buildup.